timonus/TJImageCache/Readme.md

 To implement your own cache auditing policy, you can use `+auditCacheWithBlock:(BOOL (^)(NSString *hashedURL, NSDate *lastAccess, NSDate *createdDate))block completionBlock:(void (^)(void))completionBlock`. `block` is invoked for every image the cache knows of on low priority a background thread, returning `NO` from the block means the image will be deleted, returning `YES` means it will be preserved.
 The completion block is invoked when cache auditing is finished.

 There are two convenience methods you can use to remove images based off of age, `+auditCacheRemovingFilesOlderThanDate:` and `+auditCacheRemovingFilesLastAccessedBeforeDate:`.
 Using these will remove images older than a certain date or images that were last accessed before a certain date respectively.

-There's another simple way you can use to clean up the cache if you know all of the images you want to preserve.
-You can call `+addAuditImageURLToPreserve:` with each image URL you want to keep and then `+commitAuditCache` to clean the cache preserving all images you specified.

 ## About TJImageCacheDepth